zhanxw/rvtests/README.md

 * How rvtests handle multi-allelic variants?

-In rvtests, we focus on bi-allelic, and thus treat multi-allelic variants as bi-allelic variants.
+In rvtests, we focus on bi-allelic variants, and thus treat multi-allelic variants as bi-allelic variants.
 Any genotype that includes other than reference allele and the first alternative allele will be treated as missing.
-For example, genotyep '0/2' will be treated as missing.
+For example, when reference allele is 'A' and alternative alleles are 'T/G', genotype '0/2' will be treated as a missing genotype.

 # Feedback/Contact